MORGSY/Udacity-Memory-Game/README.md

  ## Author

-This project was created by **Morgan Nichols** fas part of the Udacity FEND Nanodegree.
+This project was created by **Morgan Nichols** as part of the Udacity FEND Nanodegree.

 ## Future Improvements
 * Add media queries to allow the game to be played across all devices